By Mayo Clinic Staff

 Directions

-Heat sauce pan over medium heat, add half the oil and carrots, onion, mushrooms and parsley.
-Saute for approximately 10 minutes or until onions begin to brown.
+Heat a large saucepan over medium heat.
+Add half the oil.
+Add the carrots, onion, mushrooms and parsley.
+Saute for about 10 minutes or until onions begin to brown.
 Add wild rice, walnuts, black pepper and chicken stock.
-Bring to a boil, reduce to simmer.
+Bring to a boil, then reduce to simmer.
 Cover and cook for 40 minutes.

-In the meantime, add remaining oil to a saute pan.
+In the meantime, add the rest of the oil to a saute pan.
 Add chicken breasts and brown on both sides, about 3 minutes a side.
 Cook until internal temperature is 165 F. Remove chicken from pan and set aside, keeping warm.

-Add diced beets and squash to the hot pan.
-Saute on medium heat for 15-20 minutes, until squash begins to brown and both items are tender.
-Add chopped greens, balsamic vinegar, cranberries and rice mixture, toss to combine and get cooked bits loosened from bottom of pan.
+Add diced beets and squash to the hot saute pan.
+Saute over medium heat for 15-20 minutes or until squash begins to brown and both squash and beets are tender.
+Add chopped greens, balsamic vinegar, cranberries and the rice mixture.
+Toss to combine and loosen cooked bits from bottom of pan.

-Divide among four bowls, top with slices of chicken breasts and serve.
+Divide among four bowls.
+Top with slices of chicken breast and serve.

 Nutritional analysis per serving